An Uncommon City

 TABLE OF CONTENTS

-An account of 4 years operating as ethnographer-cum-documenter in the En torno a la silla collective, here narrated as a radical approach to care: undertaking DIY endeavours, searching to prototype and experiment with mutual access as a main mode of of togetherness
+An account of 4 years operating as ethnographer-cum-documenter in the En torno a la silla collective, here narrated as a radical approach to care: undertaking DIY endeavours, searching to prototype and experiment with modes of of togetherness

 - Diverse non-normative alliances: Fragile atmospheres of collective self-experimentation beyond the ontological occupation of ableism